 You may also read about no-code/low-code platforms in SMBs and Enterprises focused on the vast array of benefits that it covers.
 It addresses historical, yet actual challenges that occur inside a corporation, e.g.:

-- Still a lot of time and resources dedicated to hand-coding for simple tasks like logins, simple workflows, and views without reusing the code
+- Still, a lot of time and resources are dedicated to hand-coding for simple tasks like logins, simple workflows, and views without reusing the code

 - Software projects usually take too long to deliver what the business needs and when the business needs it

 - Development of the software project proves inflexible, as one could often hear about the "requirements done, any change to that will push the project deadline."